jank-lang/jank-lang.org/resources/src/blog/2026-09-04-better-and-better.md

 reporting can be quite tricky.
 However, it's also partly a huge usability win over not only Clojure JVM, not only Clang and GCC, but also the status quo in a lot of developer tooling.
-I am trying to build a language, and tooling ecosystem, that I would actually want to use.
+I am trying to build a language, and tooling ecosystem, that is the best it can be.
+That's the language I want to use.
 I want to entice others to try it by dedicating this time to usability, too.

 To me, this is incredibly important.